Thomas-Mildner/KP-DataBinding/slides/PITCHME.md

 ## Solution = TypeScript

-&rarr; designed by Andrers Hejlsberg (Designer of C# at Microsoft)
+&rarr; designed by Anders Hejlsberg (Designer of C# at Microsoft - 2012)

 &rarr; strongly typed, object orientated and compiled language

-&rarr; TypeScript is a superset of Javascript
+&rarr; TypeScript is a superset of JavaScript

-&rarr; will be compiled to Javascript
+&rarr; will be compiled to JavaScript

 +++

-TypeScript is Javascript plus some additional features
+TypeScript is JavaScript plus some additional features

 ![Logo](assets/images/typescriptSuper.png)